 UTA offers state-of-the-art facilities that encourage students to be critical thinkers.
 Through academic, internship, and research programs, our students receive real-world experiences that help them contribute to their community and, ultimately, the world.

-We have more than 180 baccalaureate, masters', and doctoral degree programs, and nearly 60,000 students walking our campus or engaging in online coursework each year.
+We have more than 180 baccalaureate, masters', and doctoral degree programs, and more than 60,000 students walking our campus or engaging in online coursework each year.

 Classified by the Carnegie Foundation as a Research-1: Doctoral University—Very High Research Activity